 DR. STEFFIE WOOLHANDLER: Well, the insurance lobby and Big Pharma are the major opponents of national health insurance.
 The spokesman for the trade organization of health insurance said, "We are completely and totally opposed to national health insurance.
 It’s a life or death struggle for us."
 And that’s a direct quote.
 The insurance industry is extremely powerful.
 They lobby.
 They give campaign contributions.
 And there’s no role for a private insurance industry in an efficient, affordable well-run health insurance program.

 The insurance industry is a different story.
 You know, the private health insurance industry has huge overhead costs.
-Some of the HMOs take as much as 22% of the total premium as overhead for their overhead and profit.
+Some of the HMOs take as much as 22 percent of the total premium as overhead for their overhead and profit.
 That means for every dollar you give to a company like CIGNA, as little as 78 cents ever comes out to pay doctors, nurses, or even pharmaceuticals.
-An efficient national health insurance program could run an overhead of between 1% and 3%.
+An efficient national health insurance program could run an overhead of between 1 and 3 percent.

 AMY GOODMAN: Dr. Steffie Woolhandler, we’re going to have to leave it there.
 I thank you very much for being with us, co-founder of Physicians for a National Health Program, a professor at Harvard Medical School.

 The original content of this program is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 United States License.
 Please attribute legal copies of this work to

 democracynow.org.
 Some of the work(s) that this program incorporates, however, may be separately licensed.
 For further information or additional permissions,